Walking SA’s vision is to see more people walking more often.

 - Collection and publishing of robust and rigorous data that is comparable across councils and states on active travel to school, and adoption of targets;

-- Establishment of a virtual knowledge hub for schools, communities and local government to provide best practice examples, and for sharing local
+- Establishment of a virtual knowledge hub for schools, communities and local government to provide best practice examples, and for sharing local knowledge.

 For more information contact: